Updated May 05, 2026 — Windows 11 24H2 & Windows 10 22H2 Verified

 Method A — Update via Device Manager:

-3. Right-click your audio device — usually listed as Realtek High Definition Audio, Intel Smart Sound Technology, or AMD High Definition Audio.
+Right-click your audio device — usually listed as Realtek High Definition Audio, IDT High Definition Audio CODEC, Intel Smart Sound Technology, or AMD High Definition Audio.

 Method B — Full reinstall (more reliable, recommended):

 Best practice for laptops: Do not rely on Windows Update for audio drivers.
 Go directly to your laptop manufacturer's support page — Dell.com/support, support.hp.com, support.lenovo.com, asus.com/support, or acer.com/support.
-Search for your exact PC model and download the official Realtek or IDT audio driver.
+Search for your exact PC model and download the official Realtek, IDT, or Intel audio driver.
 OEM drivers include proprietary headphone jack detection code that Microsoft's generic versions strip out.

 Fix 5: Configure Realtek HD Audio Manager